MAC Address Overflow Attack and Mitigation Techniques

 Figure 1 shows a diagram of the components used in the MAC Address Overflow Attack test.
 Note that the MacBook Pro (Victim) was connected to the Cisco Catalyst 6509E switch via the integrated 10/100/1000 Ethernet port ,and the Ubuntu Virtual Machine (running in VMware Fusion on the MacBook Pro) had a dedicated external Linksys USB300M 10/100 (USB-to-Ethernet) Network Adapter.
 Each was independent and no NAT or Bridging was being used between the host OS (OS X 10.5.7) and the Virtual Machine (Ubuntu 9.04).

 Before the MAC Address Overflow attack was started, a few configuration tasks were completed.
 Clearing out the dynamic MAC Address-Table on the Cisco Catalyst 6509E switch was performed first.
-This was done using the "
+This was done using the “clear mac address-table dynamic” command on the switch.
+Figure 2 shows this output and also displays the ARPcache.

 Next, using the Network Tools GUI on the Ubuntu 9.04 Virtual Machine, switch connectivity was verified by using ping (10.1.0.1 = Interface VLAN 7 on the Cisco Catalyst 6509E).